AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 axon.distributed.enabled=true
 ```

-There in one setting that is independent of the type of connector used:
+There is one setting that is independent of the type of connector used:

 ```text
 axon.distributed.load-factor=100
 ```

-The load factor of any Distributed Command Bus is defaulted to a `100`.
+The load factor of a Distributed Command Bus is defaulted to `100`.

 > **The Load Factor Explained**
 >
-> The load factor defines the amount of load that instance would carry compared to the others.
+> The load factor defines the amount of load the instance would carry compared to others.
-> If you would thus have a two machine set up,
+> For example, if you have a two machine set up,
->  both with a load factor of a 100, both will carry an equal amount of load.
+>  both with a load factor of 100, both will carry an equal amount of load.
-> Evidently, increasing the load factor to 200 on both would still main both machines receive the same amount of load.
+> Increasing the load factor to 200 on both would still mean that both machines receive the same amount of load.
-> Concluding, the load factor is intended to serves heterogeneous application landscapes with the means to set
+> Concluding, the load factor is intended to serve heterogeneous application landscapes with the means to distribute
->  more load on the faster machines than on the slower versions.
+>  more load to faster machines than to slower machines.